lanis-mobile/LanisAPI/README.md

 > **Because the Schulportal Hessen changes quickly and is very fragmented, *(like the backwards compability with Linux libraries)* can some functions at specifc schools or after a time not be working anymore.**

 ## What is this?
-It's a unofficial Python library for the Schulportal Hessen.
+It's an unofficial Python library for the Schulportal Hessen.
 Also available on [PyPi](https://pypi.org/project/lanisapi/).

 ## How do I install it?
 ```